automl/ConfigSpace/docs/source/Guide.rst

 2nd Example: Categorical hyperparameters and conditions
 -------------------------------------------------------

-The support vector machine from the sklearn implementation supports different kinds of kernels, such as a linear or a polynomial kernel.
+The support vector machine from the sklearn implementation supports different kinds of kernels, such as a an RBF or a polynomial kernel.
 We want to include them in our configuration space.
 This is a new hyperparameter with a finite number of values.
 For this scenario, ConfigSpace offers the :ref:`categorical hyperparameters <Categorical hyperparameters>`.